 Mechanical Engineering, SB

-The Mechanical Engineering SB (Bachelor of Science) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Mechanical Engineering Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Harvard John A, Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing Mechanical Engineering:
+The Harvard John A. Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing a Bachelor of Science (SB) in Mechanical Engineering:

 Program Educational Objectives